-In 2023 Vancouver celebrates the Lunar New Year with the 48th annual Chinese New Year Parade in Chinatown.
+In 2025 Vancouver celebrates the Lunar New Year with the 51st annual Chinese New Year Parade in Chinatown.
 It’s an impressive event!

 Chinese New Year’s Parade in Vancouver’s Chinatown

-There is no need to travel abroad to experience China – on this day you’ll find yourself surrounded by about a billion Chinese and other Vancouverites (assuming good weather).
+There is no need to travel abroad to experience China.
+On the day of the Chinese New Year Parade you’ll find yourself surrounded by about a billion Chinese and other Vancouverites (assuming good weather).
 You’ll also see the occasional colourful lion or dragon, and numerous bands and people in costumes marching down the streets.

-At Vancouver’s Chinese New Year Parade, sidewalks along the route are packed full of people, the sounds of fire crackers fill the air, and Chinatown is without a question the most exciting place in the city to be.
+At Vancouver’s Chinese New Year Parade, sidewalks along the route are packed full of people, the sounds of fire crackers fill the air, and Chinatown is without question the most exciting place in the city to be.

 When and Where

-Vancouver’s Chinese New Year’s parade happens in Chinatown from 11:00 am until about 1:30 pm.
-Get there early to find a place you can see the road, somewhere along Pender, Gore or Keefer near the entrance gate to Chinatown.
+TIP #1: Get there early to find a place you can see the road, somewhere along Pender, Gore or Keefer near the entrance gate to Chinatown.
 Unless it’s raining and miserable, prepare yourself for the crowds – the throng of people is a cultural experience in itself!

 Want to learn about Chinatown and its history?
 Want to see inside some of its heritage buildings?
 Then go for a walk with Historical Chinatown Tours.
 The lady who leads them is an expert on the area and gets exceptional reviews!
 The tours take place around Chinese New Year, but at other times of the year too!